-Leukemia is a cancer that starts in early blood-forming cells.
+Leukemia is a cancer that starts in early blood-forming cells found in the bone marrow, the soft inner part of certain bones.
 Most often, leukemia is a cancer of the white blood cells, but some leukemias start in other blood cell types.

-Any of the cells from the bone marrow can turn into a leukemia cell.
-Once this change takes place, the leukemia cells don’t go through the normal process of maturing.
+Any of the blood-forming cells from the bone marrow can turn into a leukemia cell.
+Once this change takes place, the leukemia cells no longer mature in a normal way.
 Leukemia cells might reproduce quickly, and not die when they should.
-They survive and build up in the bone marrow, crowding out normal cells.
+These cells build up in the bone marrow, crowding out normal cells.
 In most cases, the leukemia cells spill into the bloodstream fairly quickly.
-From there it can go to other parts of the body such as the lymph nodes, spleen, liver, central nervous system (the brain and spinal cord), testicles, or other organs, where they can keep other cells in the body from functioning normally.
+From there they can go to other parts of the body such as the lymph nodes, spleen, liver, central nervous system (the brain and spinal cord), testicles, or other organs, where they can keep other cells in the body from doing their jobs.